fylein/postgrest/README.md

 ## Docker dev
 - `docker build -t fylehq/postgrest:v6.0.2.1 .`
 - `docker run --name postgrest -p 8008:3000 -e "PGRST_DB_URI=<db-uri>" -e "PGRST_DB_ANON_ROLE=<role>" -e "PGRST_DB_SCHEMA=<schema>" -e "PGRST_DB_EXTRA_SEARCH_PATH=<supporting-schema>" -d --rm fylehq/postgrest:v6.0.2.1`

+## Naming convention
+- We checkout branch from the tag of interest.
+- We name this branch same as the tag(without `v`).
+- For example, if we want to customise `v6.0.2`: `git checkout tags/v6.0.2 -b 6.0.2`
+- Commit the changes in this branch and push to remote.
+- We never change the history for `master` branch.
+It's left untouched.
+- It means, we don't merge the private branch to `master`, instead we build our docker image out of these private branches.
+- Tagging convention for docker image is: `fylehq/postgrest:{tag}.{revision}`
+- Example: if we build the first image out of branch `6.0.2`, we would tag the image as: `fylehq/postgrest:v6.0.2.1`
+- With subsequent build, the revision number increments by 1.

 ## Usage
 Assuming you have the below table from the above tutorial: